mfisher87/mfisher87.github.io/content/posts/technique-specifications/index.md

 ## :sparkles: Technique specifications

-I propose a practice of documenting "technique specifications" that robustly specify the method, constraints, benefits, and limitations of a technique.
+I propose a practice of documenting "technique specifications", a form of technical specification that robustly specifies the method, constraints, benefits, and limitations of a technique.

 Adopting existing best practices for specifications, like [RFC2119: Key words for use in RFCs to Indicate Requirement Levels](https://www.ietf.org/rfc/rfc2119.txt) is, I feel,